Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 baby wearing hat and long-sleeved clothes for sun safety

-Wear a wide-brimmed hat or bucket hat for kids
+Wear a wide-brimmed hat or bucket hat.

-Hats are an easy sun safety trick, and even better if it has a wide brim.
+Hats are an easy sun safety trick, especially when they have a wide brim.
 When a hat is wide, its shadow can shade your face and neck from the sun.
-Because hairlines can be such a tricky place to put on sunscreen, hats also cover up this area and protect your scalp from sunburns.

-Wear long-sleeved shirts and pants
+Wear long-sleeved shirts and pants.

 sunglasses for sun safety and eye protection

-Did you know that you can sunburn your eyes?
 Yes, even the eyes can get hurt from too much sun.
 Doctors call this photokeratitis.

 beach umbrella shade for sun safety and skin protection

 But shade isn’t enough.
-UV rays still bounce off water, sand, grass, and even snow.
-That’s why you need different types of sun safety tips.
+UV rays still bounce off water, sand, grass, and snow.

-5. Avoid peak sun hours
+Tip #5: Avoid peak sun hours.

 Peak sun hours are when UV rays from the sun are the strongest.
-This is usually in the middle of the day, like between 10 o’clock in the morning and 4 o’clock in the afternoon.
-When you check the weather forecast, remember to look at the UV index before you head out!
+This is usually in the middle of the day between 10 a.m. and 4 p.m.

-UV index chart with sun safety tips
+UV index chart with sun safety tips.

 UV index chart with smart sun safety tips for kids

-Learn more about your amazing body
+Learn more body safety tips!

-Updated on July 7, 2023 by Betty Choi, MD
+Published on March 18, 2022.
+Updated on January 19, 2024 by Betty Choi, MD

-by Betty Choi, MD
+Betty Choi, MD